Chatbots

 Chatbot builder

-A chatbot builder it’s a platform that allows you to build and launch chatbots with little or no coding.
+A chatbot builder is a platform that allows you to rapidly create a chatbot, using the best practices, with little – or no – coding knowledge needed.

 Conversational channel